CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ```

 ### Outputs
 The function will then returns a table as shown below.
-I am only showing a single row each from the results of the above sample queries.
+Note the below is only showing a single row each from the results of the above sample queries.

 |int1|	int2|	geo_id|	lf_name|	con|	note|	line_geom|	section|	oid1_geom|	oid1_geom_translated|	oid2_geom|	oid2_geom_translated|	objectid|	fcode	|fcode_desc|
 |--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|